theNihal01/Exploring_the_Rape_Cases_of_India/README.md

 Join me on this eye-opening journey as we analyze crime data, seek justice, and strive to make a difference.
 Together, we can create a society that is fair, just, and safe for everyone.

-# On the Top of the file :- That is video file, so please click on download button to see the video it's just 22 mb.
+# On the Top of the file :- That is video file, so please click on download button to see the video it's just 22 mb,
+Click on Green colour Code icon - then click on Download ZIP File it will show on your Download Path.
  ---------------------------------------------Thank You -----------------------------------------------